Play Google Zerg Rush

 - Click the attacking “o”s multiple times to destroy them before they chew through your results.
 Track your takedowns with the counter at the top.

 - Stay alert and react quickly.
-As the round goes on, more “o”s arrive from more angles — faster and meaner.
+As the round goes on, more “o”s arrive from more angles and reach the text faster.